 Our pedestrian accident attorneys know from experience that any time that you put an object or alteration in the road has the potential to veer a car or a truck off its course and into the way of those who are not traveling in a vehicle.
 A lot of the times, injured pedestrians are left with permanent physical disabilities from work zone accidents, that is, if they do not lose their lives.

-Such is the tragic case of the Tennessee teens — Jeffery Brian Thompson II, 19, and Cheyenne Dakota Burke, 18 – when a pick-up truck accident turned deadly.
-The pick-up truck swerved off a road that was under construction and fatally struck the workers – killing them instantly.
+Such is the tragic case of the Tennessee teens — one male and one female teen — when a pick-up truck accident turned deadly.
+The pick-up truck swerved off a road that was under construction and fatally struck the workers — killing them instantly.

 The saddest part of this case: aside from dying at such an early age, this accident could have been avoided if not for the careless actions on the part of a motorist.

-The truck was driven by 50-year-old James R. Hatfield.
-The wrongful death lawsuits claim that Mr. Hatfield was careless and irresponsible behind the wheel – both speeding and driving his Ford F350 truck recklessly.
-All in all, he violated several state laws that were set up to protect construction workers – from entering a restricted access zone and passing where it was specifically marked not to do so.
+The truck was driven by a 50-year-old man.
+The wrongful death lawsuits claim that this man was careless and irresponsible behind the wheel — both speeding and driving his Ford F350 truck recklessly.
+All in all, he violated several state laws that were set up to protect construction workers — from entering a restricted access zone and passing where it was specifically marked not to do so.

 If you asked our pedestrian accident attorneys for their opinion, they’d say that these construction zone car accidents are as preventable as DUI accidents.
 All that motorists have to do is slow down, obey the temporary signs for where to go and where to not go and be aware of pedestrian construction workers — who are not protected by the structure of a car.